ohsiwon/Webpack-React-Dynamic-Import-Demo-Boilerplate/README.md

 * These splitted chunk files are generated through dynamic import **except knife**
 * Knife is directly imported from 3 characters but splitted out from main chunk file because [minChunks](https://webpack.js.org/plugins/split-chunks-plugin/#splitchunks-minchunks) value is 2.
-* Knife is saved to `default.js` chunk which it can be shared with any script that imported directly more than one component.
+* Knife is saved to `default.js` chunk which it can be shared with any scripts that imported directly from one component.

 ---